 In the following the poloidal map of halo current on the dump plate is discussed in some detail for three disruptions.
-These have been chosen as to represent a fairly varied range of disruption typologies.
+These have been chosen as to represent a fairly wide range of disruption typologies.

-First of all two ohmic planned events are presented.
+First of all two planned ohmic disruptions are presented.
 The advantage of using ohmic events is that the Rogowskii coils are less affected by charge collection in the later stages and so steps in the measurements appear later.
-The two events chosen are a high triangularity "abrupt" VDE (Pulse No: 72914, shown in figure 5) and a low triangularity "gentle" VDE (Pulse No: 74449, shown in figure 6).
+The two events chosen are a high triangularity "abrupt" VDE (Pulse No: 72914, shown in Figure 4) and a low triangularity "gentle" VDE (Pulse No:74449, shown in Figure 5).
 The type of VDE does not seem to affect the quality of the data, from this point of view the choice was guided by availability.
-An "abrupt" VDE is obtained by applying a large bias voltage to the radial field for 10ms and then clamping the voltage to zero.
+An "abrupt" VDE is obtained by applying a large bias voltage to the radial field for 10 ms and then clamping the voltage to zero.
 A "gentle" VDE is obtained applying a smaller voltage for a shorter time and by letting the control system try to recover the plasma after the kick.

-In the high triangularity event (Pulse No: 72914), the position of the plasma contact region on the dump plate in the initial stages of the event (source centred at row 4 and sink in contact with row 1) is consistent with the EFIT reconstruction.
-Unfortunately, the last converging EFIT reconstruction is at 26.0165s, as this code suffers when current is flowing in open flux tubes.
+In the high triangularity event (72914), the position of the plasma contact region on the dump plate in the initial stages of the event (source centred at row 4 and sink in contact with row 1) is consistent with the EFIT reconstruction.
+Unfortunately, the last converging EFIT reconstruction is at 66.0165 s, as this code does not converge when current is flowing in open flux tubes.
 Following the (modest) thermal quench, the position of the outer region of plasma interaction with the dump plate moves from row 4 to row 7, while the inner region falls off the inner side of the dump plate completely.
-This behaviour is different from what would be expected, i.e. both regions move inboard, but cannot be excluded.
 To validate this, plasma reconstruction robust to the flow of current in open flux tube would be advantageous, and is planned.

 In the low triangularity event (Pulse No: 74449), the position of the plasma contact region on the dump plate remains constant through out, at least until some signal suffer from a step change.
 This behaviour is typical of the low triangularity events analysed.
-The last converging EFIT reconstruction is at 24.998s, before the plasma becomes limited on the dump plate.
+The last converging EFIT reconstruction is at 64.998 s, before the plasma becomes limited on the dump plate.